Rural housing issues

 - Download a list of the areas classified as rural settlements ( 236 KB)

-We are delighted to present the “Sustainable Rural Communities” Annual Progress Report for 2016/17.
+We are delighted to present the “Sustainable Rural Communities” Annual Progress Reports

 In November 2016 we launched “Sustainable Rural Communities” our Rural Strategy and Action Plan.
 The Strategy identified those housing needs and issues which are specific to rural areas and indicated how we plan to work with rural stakeholders to make a difference to rural communities over the next 4 years.

 This Report summarises our encouraging progress to date against each Action within the Strategy and highlights our key achievements during its first year.
 These include: